Cancellation of 2020 Prudential RideLondon

 During the weeks before and after the Prudential RideLondon events, the London & Surrey Cycling Partnership and its contractors will be storing, installing, moving and collecting barriers throughout London and Surrey to accommodate the Prudential RideLondon events.

-Detailed maps of the event routes will be available on www.PrudentialRideLondon.co.uk.
+Detailed maps of the event routes are available on our website.
 Please keep in mind that the roads are public highways, therefore we would ask you to follow the Highway Code and be respectful of other road users and residents of the communities you may pass through.
 Please note that not all roads on the routes usually allow cyclists to use them, for example the A12, so please check before you cycle.

-For the events on Sunday 30 July, cycling along the event route is not permitted whilst road closures are in place, nor recommended when closures are lifted, as the roads will be very busy before and after the race has passed, with preparations such as barriers and race infrastructure being put into place.
+For the events on the Sunday of Prudential RideLondon weekend, cycling along the event route is not permitted whilst road closures are in place, nor recommended when closures are lifted, as the roads will be very busy before and after the race has passed, with preparations such as barriers and race infrastructure being put into place.
 Event stewards will be on hand to advise people.

 Because large numbers of visitors are expected at peak times, the organisers do not recommend driving to the events on the day and are encouraging spectators to either book early and stay in local accommodation, or to use public transport to get to the events.
 If driving to any of the events, vehicles should be parked away from the route and spectators should either walk or cycle to viewing points (bikes can be brought in cars).